James M. Gavin: Enlistment and West Point

-Various postings
+Pre-war career

 Gavin was posted to Camp Harry J. Jones near Douglas, Arizona, on the U.S.–Mexican border.
 This camp housed the 25th Infantry Regiment (one of the entirely African-American Buffalo Soldier regiments).
 He stayed in this posting for three years.

 Afterward, Gavin attended the United States Army Infantry School at Fort Benning, Georgia.
 This school was managed by Colonel George C. Marshall, who had brought Joseph Stilwell with him to lead the Tactics department.
 Marshall and Stillwell, both of whom were distinguished veterans of World War I, taught their students not to rely on lengthy written orders, but rather to give rough guidelines for the commanders in the field to execute as they saw fit, and to let the field commanders do the actual tactical thinking; this was contrary to all other education in the U.S. Army thus far.
 Of Stilwell and his methods, Gavin wrote, "He was a superb officer in that position [head of tactics], hard and tough worker, and he demanded much, always insisting that anything you ask the troops to do, you must be able to do yourself."

 The time spent at Fort Benning was a happy time for Gavin, but his marriage with Irma Baulsir was not going well.
 She had moved with him to Fort Benning, and lived in a town nearby.
 On 23 December 1932, they drove to Baulsir's parents in Washington, D.C., to celebrate Christmas together.
 Irma decided she was happier there and remained with her parents.
 In February 1933, Irma became pregnant.
 Their daughter, Gavin's first child, Barbara, was born while Gavin was away from Fort Sill on a hunting trip.
 "She was very unhappy with me, as was her mother", Gavin later wrote.
 Irma remained in Washington during most of their marriage, which ended in divorce upon his return from the war.